tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 # Introduction

-ML-KEM is a key encapsulation method (KEM) defined in the {{FIPS203}}.
-It is designed to withstand cryptanalytic attacks from quantum computers.

 The {{hybrid}} document defines a framework for combining traditional key exchanges with next-generation key exchange in TLS 1.3.
 The goal of this approach is to provide security against both classical and quantum adversaries while maintaining compatibility with existing infrastructure and protocols.